gwentodd/gwentodd/README.md

 ## 🚀 About Me

-I'm a mission-driven technologist with a background in cybersecurity, Windows Server administration, and IT infrastructure.
-As a proud MSSA graduate and veteran, I bring a unique blend of technical skill, strategic thinking, and purpose-led growth to every challenge.
+I'm a mission-driven emerging cyber professional with a foundation in cybersecurity, cloud and server administration, and intelligence analysis.
+As a proud MSSA student and veteran, I bring a unique blend of hands-on technical skill, strategic thinking, and purpose-led growth to every challenge.
+I'm actively expanding my expertise across infrastructure and security domains, with a focus on precision, adaptability, and impact.

 🔹 BS in Cybersecurity
-🔹 CompTIA Certified (Security+, Network+, etc.)
+🔹 CompTIA Certified (Security+, Network+, PenTest+, CySA+)
 🔹 Clearance: TS/SCI with Poly
 🔹 Passionate about growth, lifelong learning, and building secure systems that serve people.